Charcoal

 Vine or Willow Charcoal

-Vine charcoal is produced by carbonizing wood sticks, the most common being willow and linden.
+Vine charcoal is produced by carbonizing wood sticks, most commonly willow and linden.
 It is excellent for gesture drawing and easy to erase with an eraser or even your hand.

 Nitram Academie Fusains is the preferred charcoal of professional artists, academics, and ateliers.
 Long considered the most refined charcoal for drawing, it is packaged in five soft, medium, or hard charcoal batons.